AttorneyReview

 • No setup fee

-• Lowest monthly cost
+• Lowest monthly subscription in the comparison

 • Long operating history